Epoxy Flooring in Edison, NJ

 Historic western Edison neighborhood near the Dismal Swamp.
 Common work: basement coatings with heavy moisture mitigation, garage systems on aging concrete, and foundation-area moisture assessment.

-Edison's industrial corridor with 300,000+ SF warehouse facilities.
+The main industrial corridor with 300,000+ SF warehouse facilities.
 Common work: forklift-rated distribution floor coatings, phased installs for 24/7 operations, and aisle striping.

 Epoxy & concrete coating systems